dborth/vbagx/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[What's New 1.0.2]
+* New core!
+The core is a modified version of VBA-M and VBA 1.80 beta 3
+* Better emulation speeds.
+Should now be nearly full speed all the time
+* Turbo speed feature.
+Mapped to right C-stick (classic controller & Gamecube controller), and A+B for wiimote
+* Controller mapping preferences bug fixed.
+Your preferences will reset automatically to correct any problems in your preferences file
+* Fix a frameskipping bug
+* Some tweaks behind the scenes

 [What's New 1.0.1]
 * GBA games now run at full speed